-ImPACT Basic Baseline Concussion Testing (U11 – U18)*
+ImPACT Basic Baseline Concussion Testing (U11 – U19)*

-The Banner Concussion Center administers the ImPACT (Immediate Post concussion Assessment and Cognitive Testing) test.
+The Barrow Concussion and Brain Injury Center administers the ImPACT (Immediate Post concussion Assessment and Cognitive Testing) test.
 The ImPACT test is a widely used neurocognitive test that measures multiple aspects of cognitive function including attention span, working memory, sustained and selective attention time, response variability, non-verbal problem solving and reaction time.
 This is a test that is used widely by the NFL, NHL, MLB, MLS and most NCAA Division I institutions.